Last updated 29 October 05.

 premiere publication.
 A decent enough

-story, somewhat in the Killraven/War of The Worlds mode.
-The cover is colored in sepia.
+which also covers this story} The cover is colored in sepia.
 Between 1978 and 1983, Eclipse would publish

 a number of one-shot efforts and one continuing all-genre magazine in the